Welder Resume Guide: Florida Edition (2026)

 Welding positions require specific certified capabilities.
 A welder certified for GTAW on stainless steel cannot perform SMAW on carbon steel without separate certification.
 Leading with a detailed certifications section allows recruiters to immediately assess your qualification match before reviewing experience.

-Recommended Structure: - Contact information with professional email - Professional summary highlighting processes, materials, and years of experience - Certifications section with complete specification details - Skills section organized by processes and equipment - Work experience with quantified accomplishments - Education with trade school or apprenticeship details
+Recommended Structure: - Contact information with professional email and Florida location - Professional summary highlighting processes, materials, and years of experience - Certifications section with complete specification details - Skills section organized by processes and equipment - Work experience with quantified accomplishments - Education with trade school or apprenticeship details

 Format Specifications: - Length: One page for under 10 years; two pages for senior welders with extensive certifications - Font: Clean sans-serif at 10-11pt - Margins: 0.5 to 1 inch - File type: PDF to preserve formatting